Colleges with the most overall No. 1 picks in NFL Draft history | NCAA.com

 |Drew Bledsoe (1993)

 In total, 50 different schools have had a player selected No. 1 overall in the NFL Draft, including 21 different colleges in the past 22 years (since 1997).
-Oklahoma is the only school with multiple representatives during this span (Mayfield, 2018; Bradford, 2010).
+Oklahoma is the only school with multiple representatives during this span (Murray, 2019; Mayfield, 2018; Bradford, 2010).

 COLLEGE FOOTBALL PLAYOFF: 2019-20 CFP schedule and dates | Schools with the most titles